Skip to content

 • Preserve custom file handlers where practical, but document that a custom file handler pointing multiple processes at one normal rotating file is the user's responsibility and can reintroduce file contention.

-The first implementation should avoid a large schema redesign.
-Existing logging inventory can be partially honored by the helper while the new default behavior stops using a shared norfab.log.
+The implementation avoids schema redesign.
+Existing logging inventory must be honored by the helper while the new default behavior stops using a shared norfab.log.

 Example inventory remains valid: